-If you own Japanese knives, this is the single most important factor in choosing the right sharpener.
-You must get one that can sharpen one side of the blade at a time.
-Sharpening both sides of the blade will ruin the knife.
+If you own Japanese knives, this is the single most important factor in choosing the right electric knife sharpener.
+Depending on which type you own you might need a sharpener that is capable of sharpening only one side at a time.

 The steel used in Japanese knives is also much harder than that used in Western knives.
 Since the bevel angle is lower, the steel needs to be harder so that the blade can hold up to use.

 Harder steel is also more brittle.
 This is why Eastern-style knives must be handled with such care.